 Sundaram Select Focus Fund

 Sundaram Select Focus Fund was in the top quartile in 5 out of the possible 9 quarters in our analysis.
-On the flip side, the 4 occasions when the fund was not in the top quartile, it was in the third and fourth quartile of performance.
-But such is the nature of the beast and you can expect funds to be unable to replicate brilliant performance every quarter.
+On the four occasions when the fund was not in the top quartile, it was in the third and fourth quartile of performance.
+But such is the nature of the beast and you can expect funds to be unable to replicate good performance every quarter.

-The last 9 quarters show that Sundaram Select Focus Fund has performed quite well and has been ranked in the top quartile of focused equity funds.
-On a CAGR (Compound Annual Growth Rate) basis, the fund has given returns of 11.8% over a two-year period and 14.5% over a one-year period.
+The last 9 quarters show that Sundaram Select Focus Fund has performed quite well.
+It ranked in the top quartile of focused equity funds on most occasions.
+On a CAGR* basis, the fund has given returns of 11.8% over a two-year period.
+And has delivered14.5% over a one-year period.

 IIFL Focused Equity Fund